OshadhaLakshan/OshadhaLakshan/README.md

-# 🐼 Welcome to Oshadha Lakshan's GitHub!
+# 🐼 Welcome to Oshadha's GitHub!

 > _🎓 "I am an educator and developer from **Sri Lanka** specializing in **mathematics** and **web development**.
 I enjoy creating engaging content for students, building educational platforms, and exploring innovative technologies."_